professional home recording studio equipment list | the basics!

 Today I’m going to give a rundown of some professional home recording studio equipment that you will need to start up your own home studio!!

 Most of this is pretty basic stuff, and will get you going in the right direction.
 Also, these pieces are of great quality and affordable.
 So they are professional in my opinion.
 They may not be top of the line, but if you’ve read as many reviews as I have, you’ll come to find out that the higher end gear isn’t all it’s cracked up to be.
 Often times the affordable piece is the better option.

-So without further ado, let’s get right into it…
+Now without further ado, let’s get right into it…

 1) Your DAW

 DAW stands for Digital Audio Workstation, and is the backbone of your rig.
 It combines your CPU (mentioned above), your Audio Interface, and your sequencing software (Fruity Loops, Cubase, Reason, etc.) An in depth analysis can be found here.
 Don’t let those noobs fool you into thinking your DAW is your software.
 It’s a combination of all 3 components that make up a DAW.
 What does an audio interface do?

 Can’t scream curse words into the mic without a microphone right?!

 So get a good one.
 Check out this page for the specifics.
 Right now I’m thinking about getting an MXL770.
-The Samson C01, which i reviewed here is a great starter option as well!
+The Samson C01, which I reviewed here is a great starter option as well!
 It’s served me well over the years.

 5) Midi Controller

 It’s nice to be able to bang pads as hard as you can right?
 Relieves stress for sure!
 What is MIDI?
 I’ve had the Korg padKONTROL since 2007.
 It still works.
 It’s still amazing.
 I also have the MPD18, also really good.
 Check out my comparison review here.